bazel-contrib/SIG-rules-authors/go-tutorial.md

 rules provided in the ruleset.

 We have covered three of the top rules 'go_binary', 'go_library', and 'go_test'.
-We also covered rules that gazelle uses to manage dependencies called 'go_repository'.
+We also covered rules that Gazelle uses to manage dependencies called 'go_repository'.

 Other go_rules rules include